Atlas Runa

 Best for: Consistent daily practice at exactly the right difficulty · N3–N2

 Hosted by Layla, a native Japanese speaker based in Japan, this podcast does something most don't: it actually publishes daily.
-That consistency compounds.
+That consistency builds.
 Research on language acquisition consistently shows that frequency of exposure matters at least as much as duration — a 10-minute daily session beats an hour on Sundays.

 3. Nihongo Picnic (日本語 with あこ) — Intermediate